emcd/python-lockup/README.rst

   access** to their attributes, meaning that no descriptor protocol, such as method binding, intercepts attribute accesses.

-.. todo:: Provide link to online documentation.
+..
+TODO: Provide link to online documentation.

 Quick Tour
 ===============================================================================